 Relationship therapy may seem like individual therapy, but it does have some distinction.

 In relationship therapy, the intent is to understand your role and dynamics that you've built with another person but seeks improvements on you as an individual.
 The behaviors and habits that we may have might not even exist outside of our relationships.
 It's the job of a therapist to point out such behaviors without our knowing.
 The most common type of relationship therapy is couples therapy.

 Being deeply ingrained with another person's life mingles and mixes behaviors without our knowing.
 Identifying such causes could result in possible solutions.
 Being aware of troubling behaviors is the initial awareness that allows change.
 The role of a therapist is to identify these root causes and to identify them as unfavorable.

 A counselor vs. therapist can be a mixed bag.
-What you'll find in one profession, you'll most likely find in another.
+What you'll find in one profession, you'll most likely find in another and what can really differ is the actual theory or practice each therapist or counsellor practices..
 If you find yourself to be a solution-oriented person, who's seeking fixes in your relationships, then you'll want to head towards the counselor route.

 Counselors seek the 'how's' that identify the problems that cause harm and figuring out how to better ourselves on an individual level to fix them.
 If you find yourself focused on the meaning behind our actions, you'll want to approach the therapy route.

 Therapists focus on the 'why's' to understand the reasoning behind our behaviors.
 Each behavior we may have will cause a reaction in our relationships.
 Positive behaviors get reinforced through positive responses, but some reinforced behavior may initially be helpful but is in unhealthy in the long-term.